tejasvajaitly/tejasvajaitly/README.md

-Hey there, I'm Neil!
-Born and raised in Mumbai.
-I studied computer science in my college and kicked off my journey at HelpNow, a health tech startup backed by Y Combinator.
-There, I played a key role in reducing ambulance response time by a whopping 66%!
-Then I joined Axis Bank as a Full Stack Engineer to work on their fintech products.

-2021 I moved to the US to pursue a masters in computer science.
-Now I am working at Bright Minds as a full-stack engineer.
+Hi, I'm a software engineer based in San Francisco, California.
+I studied computer science in college.
+Previously, I worked as a founding engineer at a YCombinator startup, mainly focused on reducing ambulance response times.
+I also worked at Axis Bank where I helped launch their neo-banking division and contributed to their internal design system.
+Right now I am working at Bright Minds as a full-stack dev.